 - 1 Tbsp red wine vinegar

 - salt and pepper

 - about 5 sprigs of thyme

-Make the marinade by whisking the vinegars, honey, Dijon and ½ tsp thyme in a small jug.
+- Make the marinade by whisking the vinegar, honey, Dijon and ½ tsp thyme in a small jug.

-Scatter the springs of thyme on the bottom of a small oven proof baking dish and arrange the cut figs on top of that.
+- Scatter the sprigs of thyme on the bottom of a small oven-proof baking dish and arrange the cut figs on top of that.
 Keep a space on one end to place the Camembert, which will go in a little later.
 Drizzle ¾ of the sauce over the figs aiming to pour as much into their middle as possible.

 - Bake the figs for 10 minutes.
 Then remove; add the Camembert, drizzle the remaining sauce over the cheese and continue baking for a further 10 minutes (total baking time 25 minutes).
 Serve immediately with bread or crackers.